Read-The-Question/rtq-review/src/pages/md/topics/topic_tprofit_all.md

 </div>
 <div class='question subquestion'>

-How many packets of each type of sweet does she need to buy?
+Clarissa buys the sunglasses and a sun hat.
+How much change, in pounds, does she get from a $\pounds 10$ note?

 </div>
 <div class='workings'>